awes-io/form-builder/docs/fb-input.md

 # The &lt;fb-input&gt; Component

 It is a text field component.
-It can be located only within the &lt;form-builder&gt; component and can be visualized as follows:
+It can be located within the &lt;form-builder&gt; component or used with `v-model` directive and can be visualized as follows:

 ![fb-input](https://storage.googleapis.com/static.awes.io/docs/fb-input.png)